-1, taking your bike on British trains from your local
+Step 1, taking your bike on British trains

-Step 3, taking your bike on trains beyond Paris, Brussels
+Step 3, taking your bike on trains in mainland Europe

-How to take your bike by train from the UK to...
+How to take a bike from the UK to:

 Small folding bikes (for example, Bromptons) count as normal luggage, so are no problem on any UK train or on Eurostar or any European train, although it's best to put them in a cover.
 On Eurostar, the maximum dimension must not exceed 85cm.

 Tandems are often not carried on trains at all, even ones that take regular bikes.
-In the UK, only 5 or 6 out of over 20 train companies will carry tandems, including Virgin, East Coast, First Great Western InterCity and selected Greater Anglia routes including the ones linking London, Ipswich & Norwich to Harwich for the ferry to Holland, see www.tandem-club.org.uk/_tandemsontrains.htm for details.
+In the UK, only 4 or 5 out of over 20 train companies will carry tandems, including Avanti West Coast, First Great Western InterCity and selected Greater Anglia routes including the ones linking London, Ipswich & Norwich to Harwich for the ferry to Holland, see tandem-club.org.uk for details.

 Motorbikes are not carried on any regular European passenger trains at all, only on special car-carrying motorail trains which run on certain dates on a few key holiday routes, so for motorcycle transport see the Motorail page.

-Step 1, taking your bike on British trains...
+Step 1, taking a bike on British trains

-You can take your bike on almost all British trains, as long as you avoid Monday-Friday peak hours around London & other big cities.
-Sometimes bikes go free on a turn-up-&-hop-on basis, on other trains there are only a limited number of bike spaces so you must make a reservation for your bike and sometimes pay a small fee.
+You can take your bike free of charge on almost all British trains, except during Monday-Friday peak hours around London & other big cities.
+Sometimes bikes are carried on a turn-up-&-hop-on basis, but on many trains there are only a limited number of bike spaces so you must make a reservation for your bike beforehand.
 The arrangements vary on each UK train operator, but they are explained on these recommended websites:

 -